Certificate in Philosophical Foundations for Ministry

 -

-Begins: Fall 2022
+Begins: Fall 2024

-Enroll: Enrollment will open in the spring
+Enroll: Enrollment is now open

 -